nkhil/understanding-node/README.md

 **Custom Events**
 (comes from the event emitter inside JavaScript core).

-The JS side is 'faking it' i.e. they're not real events.
+these are events are technically 'faking it' i.e. they're not real events.
 JS doesn't have an `event` object.
 We can fake it with an event library that the `node event emitter` uses.

 ### Building your own event emitter to understand node's event emitter